remy/remysharp.com/public/drafts/ffconf-2016-news.md

 # ffconf 2016 news

-It's March and Julie and I have started long talks about November's ffconf already!
+During March and Julie and I started long talks about November's ffconf (already)!
 So it's time to share our plans with you, since it affects you directly!

 <!--more-->